Alex-Sand-0/gobsandgods/_articles/presskit.md

 We are two brothers working on *Gobs and Gods*:
 - Alexandre Gilotte has paused a career in the tech industry to handle the development of Gobs.
-- Thierry Gilotte has a dual background in art and engineering and is taking care of all graphical aspects."
+- Thierry Gilotte has a dual background in art and engineering and is taking care of all graphical aspects.

 ### Links and Social media